rokath/trice/examples/G0B1_inst/ReadMe.md

 ## Description

-- This is a working example with deferred out in TCOBS framing over UART.
+- This is a working example with direct out without framing over RTT and deferred out in TCOBS framing over UART.
-- To see the logs type `trice log -p com1`.

 ## Setting Up